Nirei Fukuzumi

 Nirei Fukuzumi (福住仁嶺, Fukuzumi Nirei) is a Japanese racing driver affiliated with Toyota Gazoo Racing who currently competes in Super GT for ROOKIE Racing and in Super Formula for KCMG.
 He won the GT300 class championship in Super GT in 2019, driving for ARTA alongside series veteran Shinichi Takagi, and is a race winner in the GP3 Series and Super Formula.

 Fukuzumi was previously a factory driver for Honda until 2023, and spent much of his junior racing career as a member of the Honda Formula Dream Project, competing internationally in the GP3 Series and FIA Formula 2 Championship.
 He is also a former member of the McLaren Driver Development Programme and the Red Bull Junior Team.

 Early and personal life

 Fukuzumi comes from a rather unusual background for a racing driver; his father Shūhō is the chief priest of Sanbōin, a Shingon Buddhist temple in his hometown of Ishii.

 Career

 Karting

-Fukuzumi drove a kart for the first time at the age of 5 and began his karting career in 2006.
+Fukuzumi drove a kart for the first time at the age of five and began his karting career in 2006.
 He remained in karting until 2013, finishing second to Ukyo Sasahara in the All-Japan Junior Karting Championship in 2009 and concluding his career by taking the All-Japan Karting Championship title in the top-level KF1 class in 2013.
 He also made a handful of appearances internationally, most notably finishing second in the ROK Cup International Final in 2012.

 Lower formulae

-In 2014, he began to compete in open-wheel racing, moving up to Japanese F3 the next year.
+In 2014, Fukuzumi began to compete in open-wheel racing, moving up to Japanese F3 the next year.
 He won four races and finished fourth in the standings.